emkayDauda/Journal-App/README.md

 A journal app where users can write down what they're thinking.
 Automatically grabs date and time of thought.
 Saves journal entries into a Room Database.

+Journal entries may be viewed and edited on click and may be deleted on long click.

+Persists data on Firebase when user requests it.
+Users may also choose to import their firebase data.

 ### Prerequisites